-ii) NSP assisted new construction, rehabilitation, or renovation will comply with federal lead-based paint requirements including lead screening in housing built before 1978 in accordance with 24 CFR Part 92.355 and 24 CFR Part 35, subparts A, B, J, K, M,

-- and R and for Multifamily Housing must be discussed in the Property Condition Assessment. - iii) As applicable, Davis-Bacon Labor Standards will apply, and for Multifamily Housing must be discussed in the Property Condition Assessment. - iv) Section 3: Recipients will be required to provide job opportunities to low-income residents and businesses, to the greatest extent possible.
+- i) NSP assisted new construction or rehabilitation will comply with federal lead-based paint requirements including lead screening in housing built before 1978 in accordance with 24 CFR §92.355 and 24 CFR Part 35, subparts A, B, J, K, M, and R. Lead-based paint requirements, for Multifamily properties, must be discussed in the Property Condition Assessment. - ii) As applicable, Davis-Bacon Labor Standards will apply, and for Multifamily Housing must be discussed in the Property Condition Assessment. - iii) Section 3: Recipients will be required to provide job opportunities to low-income residents and businesses, to the greatest extent possible.
 Reporting of efforts and results according to Department policy will be required of all subgrantees.
-A Section 3 Plan is required for all NSP1-PI properties. - v) Affirmative Marketing.
-Recipients must adopt affirmative marketing policies and procedures in furtherance of Texas' commitment to non-discrimination and equal opportunity in housing.
+A Section 3 Plan is required for all NSP3 properties. - iv) Affirmative Marketing.
+Recipients must adopt affirmative marketing policies and procedures in furtherance of Texas's commitment to non-discrimination and equal opportunity in housing.
 Affirmative marketing steps consist of actions to provide information and otherwise attract eligible persons in the housing market area to the available housing without regard to race, color, national origin, gender, religion, familial status or disability.
 Records should be maintained describing actions taken by the Administrator to affirmatively market units and assess the results of these actions.
-An Affirmative Marketing Plan is required for all NSP1-PI properties. - vi) Texas NSP1-PI will require adherence to the guidelines set forth in the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (49 CFR Part 24) and 104(d) requirements set out in 24 CFR Part 42. - vii) All applicants must have Limited English Proficiency Policy that follows Executive Order 13166, as implemented by HUD. - viii) All applicants must ensure compliance with the certifications required by HUD, as outlined in Federal Register Notice (Docket No. FR-5447-N-01).
+An Affirmative Marketing Plan is required for all NSP3 properties. - v) Texas NSP3 will require adherence to the guidelines set forth in the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (49 CFR Part 24) and 104(d) requirements set out in 24 CFR Part 42. - vi) All applicants must have Limited English Proficiency Policy that follows Executive Order 13166, as implemented by HUD. - vii) The NSP3 allocation from HUD includes a requirement that subgrantees, "shall, to the maximum extent feasible, provide for the hiring of employees who reside in the vicinity, of projects funded this section or contract with small business that are owned and operated by persons residing in the vicinity of such projects."
+For the purposes of administrating this requirement, HUD has adopted the Section 3 applicability thresholds for community development assistance at 24 CFR §135.3 (a)(3)(ii).
+The NSP3 local hiring requirement does not replace the responsibilities of Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C §1701u), and implementing regulations at 24 CFR Part 135, except to the extent the obligations may be in direct conflict.
+Vicinity is defined as the census tract where the project is located.
+Small business means a business that meets the criteria set forth in section 3(a) of the Small Business Act.
+See 42 U.S.C. §5302(a)(23).
+All applicants will be required to have a vicinity preference plan viii) All applicants must ensure compliance with the certifications required by HUD, as outlined in Federal Register Notice (Docket No. FR-5447-N-01).